socratic617/python-on-aws/week-2/1--rest-endpoints-happy-path/assignment.md

-# Assignment: Implement the "happy path" for Files API Endpoints
+# Lab: Implement the "happy path" for Files API Endpoints

 In this exercise, you will implement the REST API endpoints for the Files API.